tpnguyen-1999/E-Wallet-Company-Data-Wrangling/README.md

 ~~~
 - Results\
 Source ID with the highest contribution to refund trasactions is: 38

+Source ID 38 dominates refund transactions, indicating a potential issue.
+It’s important to investigate the causes, such as product quality or customer concerns.
+Addressing these factors can help reduce refunds and improve the overall customer experience.

 ### Using transactions.csv
 **4.5: Define type of transactions (‘transaction_type’) for each row, given:**\